RikkiGibson/csharplang/defaultable-structs.md

 ```

 ## Disclaimer:
-This proposal may prove to be impractical/undesirable.
+This proposal may prove to be impractical or overly complex.
 But it feels like there is something here.

 Also, the phrase "by default" is confusing to use in this context, so consider saying "unless explicitly specified" or another similar phrase. :)